chainflip-io/chainflip-eth-contracts/README.md

 Solidity appends a CBOR-encoded blob to the end of every compiled contract's bytecode.
 This blob contains a hash of the compiler metadata, which includes source file paths.
 Brownie records **absolute paths** to source files in that metadata.
 This means the CBOR hash and therefore the deployed bytecode changes.
 The bytecode of the Deposit contract that is embedded into the Vault contract is used in address derivation in the State Chain, which means this directly impact deposit channel address generation.

-To reproduce byte-for-byte identical bytecode to what CI compiles and what is deployed on live networks, the project must be compiled from `/home/ubuntu/`.
+To reproduce and/or deploy byte-for-byte identical bytecode to what CI compiles and what is deployed on live networks, the project must be compiled from `/home/ubuntu/`.
 Follow the steps below on a Linux machine.

 #### Reproducing CI/Mainnet Bytecode